-Click on the link above to download the app for free!
+You can click on the link above to download the app for free or you can find it in Google Play (Android) or the App Store (Apple) to download it onto your phone or tablet.
 You can download it onto almost any sort of device, including laptops, tablets, or smartphones.
 The app can be synced across multiple devices.
 Once you have the app downloaded, you’ll need to complete a few more steps before you can start downloading.

 Go directly to the Ontario Library Service Download page, to open an account using your library card.
 There’s a world of reading at your fingertips!